American Airlines, Qatar Airways sign strategic partnership, codeshare deal

-WASHINGTON, Feb 25 (Reuters) - American Airlines Group Inc said Tuesday it has signed a strategic partnership deal with Qatar Airways and is reviving its codeshare agreement.
+WASHINGTON (Reuters) - American Airlines Group Inc (AAL.O) said Tuesday it has signed a strategic partnership deal with Qatar Airways and is reviving its codeshare agreement.

 The largest U.S. airline also said it is considering launching service from the United States to Doha.